kklein/timeismoney/README.md

 2. Navigate to extension options.
   - Adjust hourly wage.
 E.g. '13'.
   - Add all websites to be considered undesirable, space-separated.
 E.g. 'www.facebook.com www.reddit.com'.
-3. Click to $ sign in the tool bar to check how much money has been spent.
+3. Click to $ icon in the tool bar to dis- or enable the display of spent money.

-# Documentation
+# State documentation

-The local storage concists of the following fields:
+The local storage consists of the following fields:
 - currentIsDesirable: boolean, indicating whether currently active tab is considered a desirable URL
+- display: Boolean indicating whether count should be displayed.
-- timeCount: duration (TODO(kevinkle): insert unit) spent on undesirable websites
+- timeCount: dictionary from weekId to duration (TODO(kevinkle): insert unit) spent on undesirable websites
 - startTime: if current website is undesirable, time since activation of said website
 - wage: float representing hourly wage
 - websites: a string of space-separated URL substrings that are not desirable

+# Requirements
+- Detect closing of a tab and browser exit and act upon: add to timeCount
+- Detect idle state, i.e. when browser is 'left open' or computer is locked
+- After reentry, browser has to consider current website as if it was newly accessed

+# Listeners
+- tabChangeListener (tabs: onActivated, onUpdated)
+- windowRemovalListener (windows: onRemoved)
+- idleListener (idle: onStateChanged)